jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 Minimally, terms and relationship indicators must account for synonyms and homographs.
 This means:

-- A preferred term must be designated among synonyms, and synonyms must be linked.
+- Synonyms must be linked.
 This is often accomplished via the indicators UF (use for) and U (use), e.g. Salinity UF Saltiness, Saltiness U Salinity.
-Preferred terms are also called descriptors or headings; non-preferred terms are also called entry terms or lead-in terms.
 - Homographs must be disambiguated with a modifier AKA difference AKA qualifier term, e.g. Mercury (metal), Mercury (planet), Mercury (car).

+A preferred term may be designated among synonyms.
+Preferred terms are also called descriptors or headings; non-preferred terms are also called entry terms or lead-in terms.
 Terms may be compound, either bound (denoting a single concept) or consisting of a focus noun (also called head nous) plus a qualifier (in the case of homographs).
 Relationships between terms can be much more complex than U/UF; see <a href="#KOS-by-structure">KOS by structure.</a>

 ## CV elements by impact on IR